xshoji/go-vscode-reveal-html-postprocessor/README.md

 # go-vscode-reveal-html-postprocessor

-The post processor for an exported html by vscode reveal.
+The post-processor for the exported html by vscode-reveal.

+go-vscode-reveal-html-postprocessor post-processes the index.html to be able to start as stand alone.
+As a result, your presentation will be distributable to other.

 # User requirement